oracle/opengrok/README.txt

   LimitRequestLine 65536
   LimitRequestFieldSize 65536

-9.4 Open File hard and soft limits
+9.4 Open File and processes hard and soft limits
 -----------------------------------

 The initial index creation process is resource intensive and often the error